-7. Performance Measurement Plan
+6. Performance Measurement Plan

-The Performance Measurement Plan should show how you will monitor and assess your performance as a grantee from the perspectives of Effectiveness, Quality, and Timeliness for your overall project (see Section A3).
+The Performance Measurement Plan should show how you will monitor and assess your performance as an awardee from the perspectives of Effectiveness, Quality, and Timeliness for your overall project (see Section A3 of this Notice of Funding Opportunity).

 For each measure, identify what data you will collect from what source, the method you will use to collect it, and according to what schedule.
 The chart below provides sample statements for each measure and a space to record your own.
 Click here for a fillable version of this chart (DOCX, 25KB), which you are welcome, but not required, to use.
-Limit your Performance Measurement Plan to two pages and save your document as a PDF.
+We recommend limiting the Performance Measurement Plan to two pages.
+Save your document as a PDF and use Perfmeasurement.pdf as its file name.